 Rockets are being fired into the snow-covered peaks of the Rocky Mountains, causing a series of avalanches as I attempt to maneuver my incredibly expensive supercar down a snaking downhill road.
 Chunks of ice crash onto the track reducing visibility, followed by large boulders that block portions of the path and cause me to swerve violently from side to side.

-The Run’s adrenaline-fuelled soundtrack could well make walking a puppy seem like high-octane extreme entertainment, but here it fits, raising my heart rate until near breaking-point before I just about control to embed a tunnel as the rampaging snow swallows up everything on the mountain behind me.
+The Run’s adrenaline-fueled soundtrack could well make walking a puppy seem like high-octane extreme entertainment, but here it fits, raising my heart rate until near breaking-point before I just about control to embed a tunnel as the rampaging snow swallows up everything on the mountain behind me.

 Best Nintendo Wii Racing Games